 8th Avenue Local Service

-Under NYTIP, the E is the sole 8th Avenue local service.
+Under Option 1, the E is the sole 8th Avenue local service.
 Consequently, one must transfer at 7th Avenue – 53rd Street to the B/D to travel between the 8th Avenue local stops (50th Street, 23rd Street, and Spring Street) and points north of 59th Street.
 However, this is a cross-platform transfer regardless of direction.
 50th Street is an interesting case since the E serves the lower level platforms.
 What happens to the upper level platforms?

 Alternative 1: 50th Street served by E trains only

 While this is the simplest option, it results in a de facto closure of the upper level platforms (or conversion to a split mezzanine).
-In addition, nearly 6.7 million passengers used this station in 2017, making this option difficult.
-One possible mitigation strategy is increasing 8th Avenue local service from Queens as part of a Queens Boulevard de-interlining – an option I’ll explore in a future post.
+In addition, over 6.9 million passengers used this station in 2019, making this option difficult.
+One possible mitigation strategy is increasing 8th Avenue local service from Queens as part of a Queens Boulevard de-interlining – an option I’ll explore later.

 Alternative 2: Convert 50th Street to an express stop with switches

 The cheapest way to do this is to install switches both north and south of the station, allowing A and/or C express trains to stop there:

 Since the E joins the 8th Avenue trunk immediately south of 50th Street, building the switches on the southbound side may require a northward extension of the southbound platform.